 Five Pillars of Quality

 Quality conscious organizations are those which have faith in quality principles.
 These organizations are customer oriented and focus on preventing errors.
 They balance short term objectives with the long term objectives.
 These are the organizations which survive even in most adverse environment.

 Fig 1 Five pillars of quality

-Further within an organization, employees supply products, services and information to one another.
+Further within an organization, employees of one department supply products, services and information to the employees of another department.
 These exchanges link co-employees as internal customers and suppliers.
 This concept of the internal customer is shown in Fig 2.
-The organization, in which the employees work to meet the requirements of their internal customers, is in a better position to meet the requirements of its internal customers.
-Employees within the organization must understand the requirements of all their customers and continue to meet the requirements while working to improve their work processes.
+The organization, in which the employees work to meet the requirements of their internal customers, is in a better position to meet the need of its final external customers.
+Employees within the organization are required to understand the requirements of all their internal customers and continue to meet the requirements while working to improve their work processes.

-Employees at all levels are the essence of an organization and their full involvement is necessary to enable their abilities to be used for achieving the quality improvement objectives of the organization.
-In an organization the unrecognized quality experts are those personnel who do the work.
+Employees at all the levels are the essence of the organization and their full involvement is necessary to enable their abilities to be used for achieving the quality improvement objectives of the organization.
+In the organization, the unrecognized quality experts are those personnel who do the work at the workplace.
 They are best equipped to solve the quality related issues.
-In an organization it would be a mistake to solve quality problems without the ideas and advice from these unrecognized quality experts are ignored, then the organization is doing a big mistake since it is ignoring the total involvement of the employees.
+In the organization, if the ideas and advice from these unrecognized quality experts are ignored, then the organization is doing a big mistake since it is ignoring the total involvement of the employees.